fix

 • Operation Disruptions: Security incidents due to poor access controls can have a significant impact on company operations.
 When outside attackers get access to company resources and perform attacks it can cause outages and service disruptions.

 • Reputational/Legal/Financial Repercussions: When hackers get access to company data it can have several negative impacts on a business.
-First there are financial repercussions associated with recovering from the data breach, as well as reputational and legal consequences related to data privacy.
+First, there are financial repercussions associated with recovering from the data breach, as well as reputational and legal consequences related to data privacy.
 Many customers/partners will lose trust in the company if their data is leaked and some of them may choose to take legal action if they think the company is at fault.

 How to prevent Broken Access Control